ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 1. Lab profiles field: A comma separated list of profiles a user who uses this token will have access to, for example: `m6a.large, m6a.xlarge`.
 By default the field will be pre-populated with the lab's default set of profiles.

-1. Date range fields.
-Optional fields that allow you to set a start and/or end date for when your tokens are valid.
+1. Date range fields: Optional fields that allow you to set a start and/or end date for when your tokens are valid.

 1. Add button.
 Generates a random token with your provided token settings.